tempest2023/ConciseMarkDownBlog/doc/personal-agent.md

 GitHub Pages serves the full static articles but cannot run `/api/chat`.
 Chat gracefully shows links to the profile and contact details when unavailable.
 Disabling `PERSONAL_AGENT_ENABLED` also disables the endpoint; static content remains usable.
 No production deployment is performed by the test commands.

+Local preview also accepts a gitignored `.env`.
+Existing process variables take precedence, followed by `.env.local`, then `.env`.
+Neither local file is uploaded as a substitute for Vercel project environment variables.

+A key and a spend budget alone do not prove the account is ready to serve models.
+If live requests are rejected with `403 customer_verification_required`, complete the account verification requested by AI Gateway in the Vercel dashboard.
+Keep payment information out of the repository and chat.
+The public chat intentionally shows a generic interruption message instead of exposing raw provider/account errors.

 Model availability note (checked September 8, 2026): [Vercel's model page](https://vercel.com/ai-gateway/models/deepseek-v4.1-flash) labels this model experimental and says it expires September 10.
 Treat it as a temporary test choice, not a confirmed long-lived production model.
 Recheck availability before deployment and replace it through `AGENT_MODEL` with the owner's chosen successor.
 The application does not silently switch to another paid model when a model fails.

 ## Cost and privacy boundaries